Low frequency resistance and critical current fluctuations in Al-based Josephson junctions: Abstract

 \section{Abstract}

 We present low-temperature measurements of the low-frequency $1/f$ noise arising from an ensemble of two-level fluctuators in the oxide barrier of Al/AlO$_{x}$/Al Josephson junctions.
-Both the critical-current noise ($S_{I_{c}}/I_{c}^{2}$) and normal-state resistance noise ($S_{R_{n}}/R_{n}^{2}$) scale linearly in temperature with the same noise magnitude, implying an equivalence between the two.
-Combining our noise results with those from other laboratories and junction architectures, we deduce the scaling $\frac{S_{R_{n}}}{R_{n}^{2}}\equiv\frac{S_{I_{c}}}{I_{c}^{2}}\approx\frac{1}{A/\mu m^{2}}\left(\frac{T}{1~\textrm{K}}\right)\times 10^{-13}~\textrm{Hz}^{-1}$.
+The fractional noise power spectrum of the critical-current and normal-state resistance have similar magnitudes and scale linearly with temperature, implying an equivalence between the two.
+Compiling our results and published data, we deduce the area and temperature scaling of the noise for AlO$_{x}$ barrier junctions.
 We find that the density of two-level fluctuators in the junction barrier is similar to the typical value in glassy systems.
 We discuss the implications and consistency with recent qubit experiments.

 Recent progress in superconducting qubits have resulted in longer coherence times.
 How far this improvement can continue depends crucially on the losses intrinsic to the Josephson junction.
 Qubit energy spectroscopy have revealed a density of avoided level crossings arising from the interaction of the qubit with two-level systems (TLSs) in the junction barrier~\cite{BrittonFluxSplittings, MicahTLS, UstinovTLSCoupling}.
 Additionally, critical-current fluctuations in Josephson junctions are known to exhibit a low-frequency $1/f^{\alpha}$ ($\alpha \sim 1$) spectrum~\cite{Savo,FogliettiSQUIDs}, which is generally understood to arise from a collection of TLSs in the tunnel barrier~\cite{DuttaHornModel, RogersBuhrmanConductanceFluctuations}.
 The precise microscopic origin of these TLSs and the coupling mechanisms remain relatively unknown.